kundan7kumar/kundan7kumar.github.io/talks/index.md

 ---
 layout: page
-title: Talks
+title: Projects
 tags: [talks, kundan, kumar, iowa, isu, graduate]
 modified:
 comments: false
 ---

-Below is a list of research talks I have given.
+Life is like is sinusoidal wave which has several ups and downs, skill development is always beneficial for personal and professional growth.
 ----

 Need to be updated!!!